 I get a lot of email newsletters, PR emails, special offers, blog alerts...you name it, my email is full of it.
 I like to keep up-to-date on what others are doing in my industry.
 To be able write for my clients, I need to stay in-the-know about what's happening in other industries, too.
 So, when it comes to email subject lines I've seen them all.
-(Plus, in my almost two decades of copywriting, I've written my fair share.)
+(Plus, in my almost two decades of freelance writing, I've written my fair share.)

 Let me tell you something: a bunch of you guys are doing it all wrong.
 Let's look at some examples and I'll tell you why they miss the mark.
 Take note, and you’ll be able to write effective emails for clients and you’ll be able to write pitch letters that editors will actually open.